eggs most any style

 Until the recent availability of affordable LED street light technology, the only way municipalities could reduce their lighting cost was to remove street lighting where it is not needed, as West Mayfield did over the past decade—with noticeable complaints from many residents, pedestrians, and motorists.

-Of course, energy efficient LED streetlights are more expensive to purchase, averaging between $200 to $300 each.
-Traditional lights cost between $50 and $100.
-However, another Carnegie Mellon University study concluded that LEDs use 50-90% less energy to operate, yielding 40-70% savings in operating costs.
+However, researchers at Carnegie Mellon University estimate that LED street lights use 50-90% less energy to operate, yielding 40-70% savings in operating costs.